 - Dr. Jackson's Research - About email overload, its impact and solutions

 - Information Overload Research Group - Also follow them on Twitter at @iorgforum

 - A discussion on Google+ about dealing with email overload

-- Please note that my personal Internet presence (which includes this personal Web site rajiv.com, my social network pages and everything that I post online) is not affiliated with my employer nor any other organization (more…) I provide my work contact information here so that business contacts can reach me there for official company business related to my job. [↩]
+- Please note that Rajiv Pant’s personal Internet presence (which includes this personal Web site rajiv.com, his social network pages and almost everything that he posts online) is not affiliated with his employers nor any other organizations (more…) Rajiv provides his work contact information here so that business contacts can reach him there for official company business related to that job. [↩]

 - There are organizations that exist to help people and organizations impacted by information overload. [↩]